benimisa/benimisa/README.md

-Hi there 👋 i'm Benita, i'm an information technology major currently pursuing my bachelors
+Hi i'm Benita, i'm an information technology major currently pursuing my bachelors

 - right now i'm taking a course with code path on foundations of ai engineering, building projects, and working on my creativity